cherrylabs/arx-project/README.md

  - Bower to install package
  - Grunt

+## What's bundled here ?

+Arx project propose a clean startup project template to start with.
+It includes :

+ - Laravel
+ - Arx Core as an extension of Laravel (see https://github.com/cherrylabs/arx-core) for more informations
+ - Usefull extra vendors package like :
+    - better debug var_dump with Kint
+    - Assets management
+    - ide-helper generator
+    - laravel debug-bar
+    - way generators
+    - orchestra admin system

 ## How to install ?

     sudo php composer{link to you composer phar or global} create arx/project {Your folder destination} --prefer-dist

-Permissions
+### Permissions

-After installing Laravel, you may need to grant the web server write permissions to the app/storage directories.
+/!\ After installing Laravel, you may need to grant the web server write permissions to the app/storage directories.
 See the [Installation documentation for more details on configuration](http://laravel.com/docs/installation).

 ## How to run ?

-If you have Mamp\Wamp or other simply run to the public folder.
+If you have Mamp\Wamp or you have simply run to the localhost/{path to your project}

-You can use
+If you don't, you can run in the terminal (at the root of your project)

     php artisan serve

+Then you will get access to your project via : http://localhost:8000

+## How to report a bug or suggestion ?

+If you want to report a bug or a suggestion, please go to our centralized issue tracker  [our issue tracker](https://github.com/cherrylabs/arx/issues?labels=bug&milestone=&page=1&state=open)

 ## How to contribute ?